For more than a century, the Minneapolis College of Art and Design has been a catalyst for creativity in the Twin

 The college expands its enrollment, increases its housing capacity, and under the direction of President Michael O’Keefe, launches a new four-year curriculum and a laptop initiative that are now viewed as national models.
 I.D. magazine names the college one of the nation’s Top Ten Design Schools.

 The college is home to nearly eight hundred students from twenty-nine states and thirteen countries.
-Inspiring a vibrant arts community, the college offers bachelor of fine arts, bachelor of science, master of arts, and master of fine arts degrees; continuing education courses; certificate programs in graphic design and interactive design and online marketing; online learning programs; youth programs; and free exhibitions and lectures.
+Inspiring a vibrant arts community, the college offers bachelor of fine arts, bachelor of science, master of arts, and master of fine arts degrees; continuing education programs; certificate programs in graphic design and interactive design and online marketing; online learning programs; youth programs; and free exhibitions and lectures.